joke2k/faker/README.rst

 Seeding the Generator
 ---------------------

-You may want to get always the same generated data - for instance when using Faker for unit testing purposes.
+When using Faker for unit testing, you will often want to generate the same data set.
 The generator offers a  ``seed()`` method, which seeds the random number generator.
 Calling the same script twice with the same seed produces the same results.

 .. code:: python